edouardklein/JsItBad/README.md

 * `-f` specify a file to read hashes from, one hash per line
 * `-o` specify an output file, defaults to `stdout` if unspecified
+* `-i` specify which database or training directory to use

 ## DATABASE